sealavi/Glicko-2-implementation/README.md

 # Glicko-2-implementation
-Implementation of the Glicko-2 rating system in R and C#
+Implementation of the Glicko-2 rating system in R

 Functions to implement the Glicko-2 rating system in R.